khulnasoft-lab/design.khulnasoft.com/contents/patterns/merge-request-reports.md

 <todo issue="gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1750">Add a visual example</todo>

-Note: Different to other configuration required empty states, the action to configure the feature is presented as a tertiary confirm button.
-This is to avoid distracting users from the merge workflow.
+Note that different from other "configuration required" empty states, the action to configure a feature is presented in a tertiary confirm button.
+This is done to avoid distracting users from the merge workflow.